bednabedna/gengrammar/README.md

     children.length = prevChildLen123
 }
 ```
-Given the expections on predicates to reset the positions, we can replace A, B, C with any of the predicates in the example code and all the assumptions should hold.
+Given the expections on predicates to reset the positions, we can replace `A`, `B`, `C` with any of the predicates in the example code and all the assumptions should hold.
 For additional instances of predicates, you can explore the generated code within the `/generated` directory.

 ## Concluding Remarks on the Code
 The presented code exemplifies a personal, compact coding project that I undertook to delve into an intriguing concept.
 It's worth noting that this endeavor is purely exploratory in nature.
 It lacks the optimization that comes with algorithmic refinement and hasn't undergone rigorous testing.
 It's my intention that this project isn't misconstrued as a representation of my professional coding standards.
 Ordinarily, I adhere to established code conventions and rigorously test my code for robustness.

 Should you wish to explore my other GitHub projects, I welcome your curiosity.
 Nonetheless, I'd like to reiterate a caveat: while you're welcome to peruse my projects, including those shared here, it's important to consider that certain projects were developed several years ago.
 Furthermore, certain projects were made available primarily for interview purposes.
 The majority of my code is either private or not suitable for public presentation.

-Engaging in this project was immensely enjoyable, and I believe it reflects my genuine enthusiasm for delving into diverse computer science concepts during my leisure time.
+Engaging in this project was immensely enjoyable, and I believe it reflects my genuine enthusiasm for delving into diverse computer science concepts.